arthurgassner/swissenergy-backend/README.md

 ![](img/dashboard.gif)

-A **dashboard and complete write-up** of each stage can be found 🚀 [here](swissenergy.arthurgassner.ch) 🚀. <br>

-> I _heavily_ encourage you to check out the writeup to make sense of this repo, as it goes through each stage methodically.
+> I _heavily_ encourage you to check out the write-up to make sense of this repo, as it goes through each stage methodically.

 ## Repo structure